Luby's shooting: Perpetrator

-George Pierre Hennard was born on October 15, 1956, in Sayre, Pennsylvania, in a wealthy family.
+George Pierre Hennard (October 15, 1956 – October 16, 1991) was born in Sayre, Pennsylvania, into a wealthy family.
 Hennard was the son of a Swiss-born surgeon and a homemaker.
 He had two younger siblings, brother Alan and sister Desiree.
-Since the age of 5, Hennard and his family moved across the country as his father worked at several army hospitals.
-Hennard's family later moved to New Mexico, where his father worked at the White Sands Missile Range near Las Cruces.
+Since the age of 5, he and his family moved across the country as his father worked at several army hospitals.
+They later moved to New Mexico, where his father worked at the White Sands Missile Range near Las Cruces.
 After graduating from Mayfield High School in 1974, he enlisted in the U.S. Navy and served for three years, until he was honorably discharged.
-Hennard later worked as a merchant mariner, but was dismissed for drug use.
-Several months later, Hennard enrolled in a drug treatment program in Houston.
+He later worked as a merchant mariner, but was dismissed for drug use.
+Several months later, he enrolled in a drug treatment program in Houston.

 Early in the investigation of the massacre, the Killeen police chief said that Hennard "had an evident problem with women for some reason".
 After his parents divorced in 1983, his father moved to Houston, and his mother moved to Henderson, Nevada.
-The Glock 17 and Ruger P89 9mm pistols which Hennard used were purchased in February 1991 at Mike's Gun House, a gun shop in Henderson, Nevada.
+The Glock 17 and Ruger P89 9mm pistols which he used were purchased in February 1991 at Mike's Gun House in Henderson.